-As for many other ecological concepts, the empirical method of early ecologists who walked through ecosystems and examined data tables to identify indicator species has gradually been replaced by statistical methods that attempt to reproduce and formalize the reasoning of the traditional ecologists, with computer programs facilitating the calculations.
-In this article, the author will focus on statistical methods for the identification of indicator species, comparing the merits of the Two-way indicator species analysis (TWINSPAN) and Indicator value (IndVal) methods.
+As for many other ecological concepts, the empirical method of early ecologists who walked through ecosystems and examined data tables to identify indicator species has gradually been replaced by statistical methods that attempt to reproduce and formalize the reasoning of the traditional ecologists, while computer programs facilitate the calculations.
+In the sequel, we will focus on statistical methods for the identification of indicator species, comparing the merits of the Two-way indicator species analysis (TWINSPAN) and Indicator value (INDVAL) methods.